 If you would like to learn the Guatemalan style of backstrap weaving then you need to join one of our Backstrap Weaving Tours.
 You will work with our artisans as they teach you how to weave with a loom you will bring home with you.
 Learn more about our weaving trips.

 Backstrap weaving is a part of the culture of the western highlands of Guatemala.
 Young girls begin learning how to weave at about 7 years of age.
 By the time girls are ready to marry and have their own home they are extremely skilled weavers.
-Education And More is a Fair Trade organization and part of our mission is to educate children and we do not allow any children to work on our orders.
+Education And More is a Fair Trade, ethical organization and part of our mission is to educate children so we do not allow any children to work on our orders.
 Girls need to be in school receiving an education not working.
 We guarantee this!